MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 ## Unification performance

 Each rule takes time to run.
-Patterns such as comparing every table to every other table using every rule pattern makes your unification plan take hours longer to run.
+Patterns such as comparing every table to every other table or trying to capture every possible record match can lead to long unification processing times.
 It also returns few if any more matches over a plan that compares each table to a base table.

 The best approach is to start with a basic set of rules you know are needed, such as comparing each table to your primary table.
 Your primary table should be the table with the most complete and accurate data.
 This table should be ordered at the top in the Matching rules unification step.